-For bonds with floating interest rates, since those interest rates are updated to reflect the market interest rate within a short period of time, their fair value approximates their carrying value.
-Accordingly, the carrying value is classified as Level 2 fair value.
-Moreover, for those with fixed interest rates for which reference can be made to the reference statistical prices published by the Japan Securities Dealers Association, the fair value of bonds with fixed interest rates, for which reference statistical prices cannot be referenced, is determined as the present value of principal and interest discounted using the interest rate to be applied for a similar bond, and classified as Level 2 fair value.
+For bonds for which reference can be made to the reference statistical prices published by the Japan Securities Dealers Association, the fair value is valued using such reference statistical prices and is classified as Level 2 fair value.
+The fair value of bonds, for which reference statistical prices cannot be referenced, is determined as the present value of principal and interest discounted using the interest rate to be applied for a similar bond, and classified as Level 2 fair value.